gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "I'll keep an eye on everything while you're gone," the old man said.

 "Thanks."
 The bosun hesitated.
 "And one more thing.
-That, um, ladder of yours.
-Think you could get it put back together?"
+That ladder of yours.
+Think you could put back together, just in case?"

-Vurt's face went blank.
+Vurt's face went carefully blank.
 "Didn't know you knew about that."

 The bosun smiled.
 "Whole town knows about it."
 Vurt's "ladder" was a chain of climbing anchors, cleverly concealed loops of rope, and